The 2019 Black Rock City Census is now closed, but we’ll be sharing our results soon.

 Data Disseminators assist with on-playa outreach, distributing our preliminary report out to major areas within BRC and encouraging participants to fill out the online survey at the end of the event.
 These volunteers must be friendly, mobile, clear communicators.
-Data Disseminators should review the training materials linked below for Random Sampling, so they can answer questions about our methodology as needed.
-On-playa training may also be provided this role.
+Data Disseminators should review the training materials linked below for Random Sampling and Census Outreach Volunteers, so they can answer questions about our methodology as needed.
+Data Disseminators will also receive training at the beginning of each shift.

 A core team of dedicated Census volunteers works year-round to help with data analysis and visualization, blog post writing and editing, pre-Burn planning, and other tasks.
 If these sound like good fits for you or if you would like to make an impact some other way, contact email@example.com and let us know how you want to participate!

-Please review the role descriptions above for information about which training materials should be reviewed for volunteers signed up for each role.
+Please review the role descriptions above for information about which training materials should be reviewed by volunteers signed up for each role.
 Each interactive training is accompanied by a PDF, links are below.

-- Interactive Random Sample Training (20 min.): recommended for all Random Samplers and Fun Interactors.
+- Interactive Random Sampling Training (20 min.): recommended for all Random Samplers and Fun Interactors.
 This interactive website describes a Random Sample shift, tells you how to prepare for your shift, explains the methods we use, and gives you the opportunity to practice some critical skills.

 - Interactive Lab Host Training (10 min.): recommended for all Lab Hosts.
 This interactive website tells you how to prepare for your Lab Host shift, including frequently asked questions, a map of Census Lab, and other useful information.

 Technical Note: All eLearning programs are HTML5 compatible.
 They are viewable on computers, phones, and tablets, but they work best on a screen larger than a cell phone.

 Written Volunteer Guides

-We have two Volunteer Guides available in PDF form:
+We have several Volunteer Guides available in PDF form:

-- Random Sampling Guide (PDF): additional reference for all Random Samplers, Fun Interactors, and Sampling Shift Leads.
+- Random Sampling Guide (PDF): required reference for all Random Samplers, Fun Interactors, and Sampling Shift Leads.

-- Lab Host Guide (PDF): additional reference for all Census Lab Hosts.
+- Outreach Volunteer Guide (PDF): required reference for all Census Lab Hosts and Data Disseminators.

 Veteran volunteers assisting as Sampling Shift Leads or Data Entry Shift Leads will be contacted via email with links to additional training materials.